Herold's Bay - Garden Route

 Oubaai is exposed to the wind, and the opening three holes are pure links design in terms of their look, creative mounding, bunkering and run-off areas.
 Golfers have wide fairways at which to aim though, and the challenge lies more in the approach shots to relatively small greens.

-61 by Ernie Els in ????; Jovan Rebula in 2015
+61 by Jovan Rebula on Oct 24, 2015

 The par 5s are all strong holes, from the back tees each of them at least 500 metres.
 Water guards the green of the 12th.
 The par 3s are a varied collection, from the signature hole, 141-metre 17th from an elevated tee to a narrow green which looks as if it’s built on the edge of the ocean, to the daunting 189m sixth played across a ravine.